pimatic/homeduino/README.md

 homeduino
 =========

 Arduino library for home automation.
-The Library can be used to use a Arduino compatible board for home automation task via serial connection.
+The Library can be used on a Arduino compatible board for home automation task via serial connection and in combination with [pimatic](https://github.com/pimatic/pimatic) and the [pimatic-homeduino](https://github.com/pimatic/pimatic-homeduino) plugin.

 Flashing
 --------